vladivolgin/CODE-Challenge/README.md

 ### Image #7
 ![image](https://user-images.githubusercontent.com/87894035/228020095-3d8a4617-097c-4578-8141-887e46d14075.png)

-Image seven shows the average air cleanliness rating specifically, which is calculated according to the principle shown in image eight.
+Image seven shows the average air cleanliness rating specifically, which is calculated with the help of function (AVG) shown in image eight.
 The sum of the ratings given by the users is calculated and then divided by the number of users who gave a rating.

 ### Image #8
 ![image](https://user-images.githubusercontent.com/87894035/228034348-b2871236-5677-457e-87ab-2c5024344e71.png)